List of whale vocalizations

 Whale vocalizations are the sounds made by whales to communicate.
-The word "song" is used in particular to describe the pattern of regular and predictable sounds made by some species of whales (notably the humpback) in a way that is reminiscent of human singing.
+The word "song" is used in particular to describe the pattern of regular and predictable sounds made by some species of whales (notably the humpback and bowhead whales) in a way that is reminiscent of human singing.

 Humans produce sound by expelling air through the larynx.
 The vocal cords within the larynx open and close as necessary to separate the stream of air into discrete pockets of air.
 These pockets are shaped by the throat, tongue, and lips into the desired sound.

 Cetacean sound production differs markedly from this mechanism.
 The precise mechanism differs in the two major suborders of cetaceans: the Odontoceti (toothed whales—including dolphins) and the Mysticeti (baleen whales—including the largest whales, such as the blue whale).

 Blue whale (Balaenoptera musculus)

 Estimates made by Cummings and Thompson (1971) and Richardson et al. (1995) suggest that source level of sounds made by blue whales are between 155 and 188 decibels with reference to one micropascal metre.
 All blue whale groups make calls at a fundamental frequency of between 10 and 40 Hz, and the lowest frequency sound a human can typically perceive is 20 Hz.
 Blue whale calls last between ten and thirty seconds.
 Additionally blue whales off the coast of Sri Lanka have been recorded repeatedly making "songs" of four notes duration lasting about two minutes each, reminiscent of the well-known humpback whale songs.

 All of the baleen whale sound files on this page (with the exception of the humpback vocalizations) are reproduced at 10x speed to bring the sound into the human auditory band.